DARREN ALMOND

 Collection: Thyssen-Bornemisza Art Contemporary, Vienna

-Commissioned by the Fondazione Nicola Trussardi, Milan, Italy
+Commissioned by the Fondazione Nicola Trussardi, Milan

 until MMXLI-IV, 2002